shivamshishodia/springboot-security-oauth-github/README.md

 - The user visits the UI hosted on http://localhost:4200/home.
 [This project does not have the UI component]
 - The UI > AuthGaurd checks if the user is authenticated.
 If yes he is redirected to http://localhost:4200/home.
 - If the user is not authenticated, AuthGaurd redirects the user to our Spring boot service URL http://localhost:8080/oauth2/authorization/github.
-- http://localhost:8080/oauth2/authorization/github build the URL and further redirects the user to https://github.com/login/oauth/authorize.
+- http://localhost:8080/oauth2/authorization/github builds the URL and further redirects the user to https://github.com/login/oauth/authorize.
 - The user grants access to the user on Github.
-- Github then redirects to the UI callback URL with the `state` and `code` parameters http://localhost:4200/callback?code=693c1a4f4feba855856d&state=OeAR4rYKywzIry-4HsSQCjsPXNPdOuXoAXz_dsbD9GA%3D
+- Github then redirects to the UI callback URL with the `state` and `code` parameters http://localhost:4200/callback?code=<YOUR_CODE>&state=<YOUR_STATE>
-- UI further redirect the `state` and `code` parameters to our Spring boot service URL http://localhost:8080/login/oauth2/code/github?code=693c1a4f4feba855856d&state=OeAR4rYKywzIry-4HsSQCjsPXNPdOuXoAXz_dsbD9GA%3D
+- UI further redirects the `state` and `code` parameters to our Spring boot service URL http://localhost:8080/login/oauth2/code/github?code=<YOUR_CODE>&state=<YOUR_STATE>
-- Our Springboot service get back the `accessToken` and builds its own JWT token using it.
-This custom token is then returned to the UI.
+- Our Springboot service gets the user principals from Github and generates its own JWT token.
+This token is mapped to user principals and saved inside HashMap.
+The access token is then returned back to the UI.

 ```
 {accessToken: "353f02d2-e804-49bf-8257-73af6bc1597e"}
 ```

-- UI stores the custom JWT token inside local storage.
+- UI stores the custom JWT access token inside local storage on the client side.
-- UI Header Interceptor then places Authorization Bearer token in each server request to fetch user detials (fetched from Resource Server Github).
+- UI header interceptor then places authorization bearer token in each server request to fetch user details.
+- Spring boot service (TokenFilter) validates access token in the Hashmap and provides the relevant user data fetched from Github.

 ![oAuth Sequence Diagram](/src/main/resources/images/oauth-sequence-diagram.png "oAuth Sequence Diagram")